• Skip to main content

 📃Ingredients notes and substitutions

-• Eggplant - I highly recommend using Chinese or Japanese eggplants instead of the regular ones as they are less bitter in flavors.
+• Eggplant - I highly recommend using Chinese or Japanese eggplants instead of regular ones, as they are less bitter.

-• If you choose to use regular eggplants, soak them in salt water for 30 minutes or so to remove some of its bitterness.
-Check out this post on how to brine eggplants for a full detailed instructions.
+• If using regular eggplants, soak them in salt water for 30 minutes or so to remove some of their bitterness.
+Check out this post on how to brine eggplants for more detailed instructions.

 • Curry leaves - An optional ingredient.
 You can usually find them in Asian markets.